imq/imq.github.com/README.md

 imq.github.com
 ==============

-This is the repository for the official website www.linuximq.net
+This is the repository for the official website.